Kehvarl/roguelikedev-2024-drgtk/Progress_Log.md

 If we run our project we should see 2 rooms joined by a pathway

 ![Part 3.2](./screenshots/Part3.2.png?raw=true "Connecting rooms with hallways")

+### Moving within bounds
+We have rooms and corridors, but movement is still basically unconstrained.
+Let's fix that.
+We'll modify our movement routine to ask the game world if a target tile is walkable.
+If so we'll allow the movement, if not we'll block it.

+## Part 4 Field Of View
+### Approach
+We have a dungeon